bitknox/Raven/eagle/README.md

     "benchmarks": [
         {
             "name": ["Benchmark1","Benchmark2"], // multiple benchmarks can be defined in one by having a list of names and lists where arguments should be different
+            "group": "Group1", // it is also possible to have only 1 name but multiple groups.
+In the resulting plot, data in the same group will be next to eachter and data with the same name will have the same colour (defined in the outer object).
-            "iterations": 1, // if only one value is given, it will be used by all benchmarks created by this (in this case, Benchmark1 and Benchmark2)
+            "iterations": 10, // if only one value is given, it will be used by all benchmarks created by this (in this case, Benchmark1 and Benchmark2)
-            "colour": ["red","green"], // The colour should be one supported by matplotlib "command": {
+            "command": {
                 "path": "cmd",
                 "args": [